 ZPG - What were the inspirations behind the designs you presented?

-EC - Our rich culture and heritage has always been a big part of our inspiration.
-We are Zimbabwean, also everyday life, living here in the US, we are inspired bu the diversity here.
+EC - Our rich culture and heritage have always been a big part of our inspiration.
+We are Zimbabwean, also everyday life, living here in the US, we have been inspired by the diversity here.
 We want our designs to be worn by everyone.

 ZPG - Which designer / or model were you impressed with during the event?

 EC - All the designers brought something different to the table, its was such a tough group of people to compete with.
 The passion and talent was top notch.
 As far as models, our opening model Jasmine killed it!!.
 But you know what, all the models we worked with were professional and well rehearsed.